 There is also a new (1/1/2016) Komuter Train Service for shorter trips that operates between Padang Besar and Butterworth Penang.

-If you want to book train tickets at Arau Railway Station, the ticket counters are located upstairs and can be reached by stairs or a lift.
+If you want to book train tickets at Arau Railway Station, the ticket counters are located upstairs and can be reached by stairs or a lift from the front entrance.

 For short distance train travel, you can usually book your tickets on the day - no problem.

 For KTM Komuter Trains from Arau you buy your tickets on the day of travel.

-For longer distances ETS and Intercity Trains to places like Ipoh and Kuala Lumpur, it is best to book in advance to make sure you get a seat.
+For longer distances ETS Intercity Trains to places like Ipoh and Kuala Lumpur, it is best to book in advance to make sure you get a seat.

 If you want to travel on the International Express train from Arau to Bangkok, Hua Hin, Chumphon or Surat Thani in Thailand, please be aware that this service is operated by the State Railway of Thailand and cannot be booked online.

-You will have to purchase your ticket from the station before heading off to Langkawi to guarantee a sleeping berth.
+You should purchase your ticket in advance to guarantee a sleeping berth.

 If you turn up on the day to buy a ticket, chances are the train will be full.